elchs/LetoDBf/Readme.txt

       LETO_VARINCR( cGroupName, cVarName, nFlags )             ==> nValue
       LETO_VARDECR( cGroupName, cVarName, nFlags )             ==> nValue

- Function increments /decrements integer value of variable <cVarName> of group <cGroupName>.
+ Function increments/ decrements integer value of variable <cVarName> of group <cGroupName>.
  !
-Only allowed for integer [ INT() ] variables !
+Only allowed for integer [ INT() ] variables without decimals!
  Remark that e.g. a result of a division: 'x / y' is ever a decimal value.
- So in doubt use: INT( value ) when you create such a variable for [in|de]crementing.
+ So if in doubt use INT( value ) when you want to create/ update such a variable.

       LETO_VARDEL( cGroupName[, cVarName ] )                   ==> lSuccess